-- (1) Substantially all (85% or more) of the proceeds of the indebtedness were used to acquire land, including a building situated thereon, to construct a building thereon, or to purchase equipment.
-The assets acquired must be eligible for financing under the 504 loan program.
-If the acquisition, construction or purchase of the assets was originally financed through a commercial loan that would have satisfied the "substantially all" requirement and that was subsequently refinanced one or more times, with the current commercial loan being the most recent refinancing, the current commercial loan will be deemed to satisfy this paragraph (1); - (a) Whether the new project is within the CDC's area of operation is based on the assets newly acquired for the business not the assets securing the debt being refinanced.
+- (1) The proceeds of the indebtedness were used to acquire land, including a building situated thereon, to construct a building thereon, or to purchase equipment. - (a) All loans being refinanced in the Project must have been used to acquire fixed assets eligible for the 504 Loan Program.
+A loan is disqualified from refinancing under the 504 program if it was used for working capital or other purpose(s) not eligible for 504 program financing.
+Where only a portion of the loan was used for 504 eligible fixed assets, that portion of the loan may be eligible for refinancing. - (b) Whether the new project is within the CDC's area of operation is based on the assets newly acquired for the business not the assets securing the debt being refinanced.
 If the assets refinanced or any collateral securing the loan are outside the CDC's Area of Operations, it is the CDC's responsibility to establish that the CDC is capable of closing and servicing the loan and monitoring the collateral.
-Evidence must be approved by SBA with the exception of PCLP CDCs which must document the file with evidence regarding the CDC's capability to close and service the loan and monitor the collateral. - (b) Instruments resulting in transfer of ownership of the property to the Small Business Applicant may be eligible for refinancing, including, but not limited to, land sales contracts, contracts for deed or capital leases.

-- (c) The purchase of property under an operating lease is eligible for 504 financing, but the operating lease itself is not eligible for debt refinancing. - (d) In order to be eligible for debt refinancing, a copy of the corresponding debt and lien instruments must be submitted with the application. - (2) The existing indebtedness is collateralized by fixed assets.
+Evidence must be approved by SBA with the exception of PCLP CDCs which must document the file with evidence regarding the CDC's capability to close and service the loan and monitor the collateral. - (c) Instruments resulting in transfer of ownership of the property to the Small Business Applicant may be eligible for refinancing, including, but not limited to, land sales contracts, contracts for deed or capital leases. - (d) The purchase of property under an operating lease is eligible for 504 financing, but the operating lease itself is not eligible for debt refinancing. - (e) In order to be eligible for debt refinancing, a copy of the corresponding debt and lien instruments must be submitted with the application. - (2) The existing indebtedness is collateralized by fixed assets.